3pxh/artifice-games/README.md

 To run firebase locally it helps to open up two terminals and cd functions in both.
 In one: `npm run emulate` and in the other: `npm run build:watch`.
 This allows hot reloading of the cloud functions as you work on them (whereas npm run emulate will only compile once).

-That should run all the emulators (realtime databse and functions) and show them with a nice UI.
+That should run all the emulators (realtime databse, functions, and cloud storage) and show them with a nice UI.
 Default port 4000.

 Local dev won't hit the production database, just the local emulated db.
 If in the future we need certain data in the db at boot then we'll add an initializer and check it in (and use --import-data)